SLG/lgtv2mqtt/README.md

 # tv-service
+For WebOS 6.
+Maybe it works for earlier or later versions...?
 ## Setup tv
 I'm not really sure if it's needed to do this, but it makes it easier to get the service started automatically.
 - So start with https://rootmy.tv